asift91/Manual_Migration/option2.md

         - Enter your desired username, and select which authentication type as SSH and give the same SSH key and username as azureadmin.
         - Select the image or browse the image for the scale set
         - Select the size for the disk.
-        - Select the authentication type as SSH and provide the same username as azureadmin and SSH key
         - Click Next for the disk tab select the OS disk type as per choice
         - Click Next for the networking section
         - Select the created virtual network.